emilioziniades/dotfiles/README.md

 nix-build https://github.com/LnL7/nix-darwin/archive/master.tar.gz -A installer
 ```

 Bootstrap nix-darwin flake.
-This will install [home-manager](https://nix-community.github.io/home-manager/index.html), which is responsible for managing configuration for applicstions like neovim, tmux and alacritty.
+This will install [home-manager](https://nix-community.github.io/home-manager/index.html), which is responsible for managing configuration for applications like `neovim`, `tmux` and `alacritty`.

 ```
 nix build ~/dotfiles\#darwinConfigurations.Emilios-MacBook-Pro.system